A Brief History of the Meetings

 INSAP X was held at the Centro de Estudios Avanzados, Santiago de Compostela, Spain, 18-22 September, 2017.
 The INSAP X conference was combined with meetings of the Société Européenne pour l’Astronomie dans la Culture (European Society for Astronomy in Culture – SEAC 25th), the Oxford XI conference, and the International Society for Archaeoastronomy in Culture (ISAAC).
 Entitled, ‘The Road to the Stars’ (due to the position of Santiago del Compostela at the end of the major European Pilgrimage Route), the combined conference attracted a large number of delegates, with about 120 papers, posters and presentations – including archaeoastronomy).
 INSAP presentations took place during part of the week, including an art exhibition at Fonseca College, informal popular talks at a local venue, and a wonderful excursion to Dombate, Galicia, to view the neolithic monument and burial ground and consider its astronomical implications.

-INSAP XI is being hosted by CalTech in Pasadena, California, June 2022.
-To submit a proposal please go to the INSAP 2022 tab of this web site.
+The next INSAP is scheduled for Corfu, Greece, May 2024.
+To submit a proposal please go to the INSAP 2024 tab of this web site.

 We are, of course, open to suggestions for locations and dates of future meetings.